The world of web development is unregulated. As with any unregulated industry, every man and his dog will build you a website.

 Personally, my pricing is quite high, often 5x that of competitors.

-I also tell them my sites average $20,000 per month in revenue for my clients, and all of a sudden, my price tag doesn’t seem like such an expense.
+I also tell them my sites average $20,000 per month, and all of a sudden, my price tag doesn’t seem like such an expense.

 As with anything, you get what you pay for.

-So if it’s a hobby, you’re fine to build it yourself or get a recommendation.
+So if it’s a hobby, you’re fine to build it yourself or get any decent company with a good portfolio.

 Your goal is revenue, not just a website